12.17.2007

 When the airwaves were free in the sixties, all music genres were played simultaneously so that people of all backgrounds were exposed to varying genres of music.
 The Supremes, The Jackson Five, the Beatles, Dylan, Aretha, Joni Mitchell, and bubble gum pop were all heard in no particular order of an authority.
 The radio was for everyone.
 We were not a boutique culture at the time.

 Music and art are not made in a vacuum, and no one is original.
 So judging someone’s success based on what their influences might be is misguided.
 It is how they are inspired and what they do with that information, to hopefully forge new territory.
 Adding zest and vitality to a stale formula or genre, whether it is rock, metal, soul, rap, or country, is welcome regardless of the race of people that are doing it or where or how it originated.
+Changing music that begins to sound predictable or homogenized is a way for new forms of music to be realized.

 Combining the genres, as Mr. Jones stated, led to a fresh approach like the combination of Aerosmith and Run DMC.
 It also broadened the exposure for both groups.
 Another great white/black crossover was Sinead O’Conner doing a cover of the Prince song "Nothing Compares 2 you".
 It got attention, not because of the beat or its roots in the soul.
 She changed the very nature of the song through her interpretation.
 It was so refreshingly beautiful.
 It is a good example of the sound and quality of indie, where words and music work and subtlety and nuance meet.

 I appreciate rap as a genre of music.
 I see it as an art form, both musically and lyrically, in its earlier form.
 When it became more mainstream, it became less relevant to me as a listener or an appreciator.
-I have difficulty with words that value violence, are homophobic and Misogynous, etc
+I have difficulty with words that value violence, are homophobic and Misogynous, etc.

 I have been looking and waiting for the racial divide to change in indie rock and feel uncomfortable with the lack of diversity.
 Groups like TV On the Radio are changing that formula and adding to the dialogue.
 Many diverse groups receive backlash, including TV On The Radio, who go to great lengths to justify what they do.